radius-project/samples/README.md

 ## Codespace

-The current reposotory offers a codespace setup with Radius and its dependencies installed.
+The current repository offers a codespace setup with Radius and its dependencies installed.
 At startup time the codespace will automatically create a Radius local development environment.
-For more instructions on how to use the codespace see the official docs page: https://radapp.dev/
+For more instructions on how to use the codespace see the official docs page: https://docs.radapp.dev/getting-started/install/